Gordyene

-Corduene (Կորդուք; Κορδυηνή; קרטיגיני) was an ancient historical region, located south of Lake Van, present-day eastern Turkey.
+Gordyene or Corduene (Կորդուք; Κορδυηνή; קרטיגיני) was an ancient historical region, located south of Lake Van, present-day eastern Turkey.

-Many believe that the Kardouchoi—mentioned in Xenophon’s Anabasis as having given his 10,000 troops a mauling as they retreated from Persia in 401 BCE—were the ancestors of the Kurds.

-According to the 1911 Encyclopædia Britannica, Gordyene is the ancient name of the region of Bohtan (now Şırnak Province).
-It is mentioned as Beth Qardu in Syriac sources and is described as a small vassal state between Armenia and Parthian Empire in the mountainous area south of Lake Van in modern Turkey Corduene must also be sought on the left bank of the Tigris.
+According to the 1911 Encyclopædia Britannica, Gordyene is the ancient name of the region of Bohtan, now Şırnak Province.
+It is mentioned as Beth Qardu in Syriac sources and is described as a small vassal state between Armenia and Parthian Empire in the mountainous area south of Lake Van in what is now Turkey.
+Corduene must also be sought on the left bank of the Tigris.
 Corduene is documented as a fertile mountainous district, rich in pasturage.

-The Kingdom of Gordyene emerged from the declining Seleucid Empire and for most of its history, it was a province of the Roman Empire and acknowledged the sovereignty of Rome.
-From 189 to 90 BC, it enjoyed a period of independence.
-The people of Gordyene were known to have worshiped the Hurrian sky god Teshub.
+The Kingdom of Gordyene emerged from the declining Seleucid Empire, and for most of its history it was a province of the Roman Empire and acknowledged the sovereignty of Rome.
+From 189 to 90 BCE, it enjoyed a period of independence.

+The people of Gordyene were known to have worshiped the Hurrian chief deity and weather god Teshub.

 Origins

+The origin of the Carduchii is uncertain, though it seems they were of non-Armenian origin based on the accounts of the Greek historian Xenophon (died 354/55 BC) and classical writers such as Strabo (died 24 AD) and Plutarch (died after 119 AD).
 According to Arshak Safrastian, the Medes and Scythians mentioned in classical Greek literature existed only as preconceived notions.
 Equating the Carduchi with the Gutians, he adds that the moment the Ten Thousand began to skirt the lower slopes of the Hamrin Mountains, they were in contact with the tribes of Gutium which are presented here as Medes or Scythians.
-A direct Gutian connection, however, is unlikely, as the Gutians were not Indo-Iranians and only known to have lived in southern Mesopotamia.
+According to historians Edwin Bryant and Laurie L. Patton, a direct Gutian connection, is unlikely, as the Gutians were not Indo-Iranians and only known to have lived in southern Mesopotamia.
+The Iranologist and Kurdologist Garnik Asatrian considers the Carduchii to have been an indigenous people inhabiting the area before the arrival of the Iranians.